-Pinwheel payment gateway alternatives for high-risk websites.
+Bankful (formerly Pinwheel Pay) payment gateway alternatives for high-risk websites.

-Online business owners who sell adult toys, headshop items like pipes and bongs, cannabis processing equipment, or that offer subscription programs and recurring billing payment plans often have difficulty accepting credit cards online.
+Depending on their exact products and marketing methods, online business owners who sell adult toys, headshop items like pipes and bongs, cannabis processing equipment, or that offer subscription programs and recurring billing payment plans often have difficulty accepting credit cards online.

 If an online business owner applies for a payment gateway through PayPal, Stripe, or Square, what they are really applying for is a seamless payment gateway merchant account combination that is always sold together and cannot be separated.

 Confused?
 Please reach out to us, we love helping online businesses.
 We will explain everything to you in plain English and provide you with a free, fair quote.

 PayPal, Stripe, and Square all have prohibited activities or restricted product type lists that outline what goods and services they allow.
 For example, Square’s banned items list explicitly prohibits subscription offers.
 PayPal’s list of prohibited uses effectively bans common headshop items under the paraphernalia header.
-Stripe’s blacklist of banned products and services specifically lists adult toys as restricted from using their services.
+Stripe’s blacklist of banned products and services specifically lists adult toys and “cannabis-related” items as restricted from using their services.

 When there are decisions that need to be made, we will go over all the details by phone, email, or both.
 We’re different than the big high-risk credit card processors and all-in-one payment gateways.

-Contact us for a free, fair quote – we think you’ll be happy you did.
+Click the start arrow below for a free, fair quote – we think you’ll be happy you did.